 What Is Paintless Dent Repair (PDR)?

 Paintless Dent Repair is a non-invasive method used to remove minor dents and dings without sanding, body filler, or repainting.
 Technicians use specialized tools to gently massage and reshape the damaged panel from behind, restoring it to its original form.
 This technique is ideal for damage where the paint is intact and the metal isn’t severely stretched.
-PDR is commonly used for hail damage repair due to its speed and cost-effectiveness.

 What Is Traditional Body Work?